danielemoraschi/maplace.js/README.md

 	    <td>object</td>
 	    <td>{}</td>
 	    <td>
-	      Overwrite every locations with a set of commons property
+	      Add or overwrite every location with a set of commons property
 	    </td>
 	  </tr>
 	  <tr>